bhngupta/darknet-colab/README.md

-# Custom Darknet for training YOLOv4 on Google Colab with custom dataset
+# Custom Darknet for training YOLO on Google Colab

 ## Setup darknet environment in Colab Notebook